Creating a podcast for employees can help increase employee engagement in an organic and conversational way.

 You already know how advantageous it is to use visual content, especially video within your internal comms.

-But audio is also enticing and can grab the attention of your audience in a way no other platform can.
+But audio is also enticing and can grab the attention of your employees in a way no other platform can.
 There’s a reason why some podcasts, such as Serial, have been able to garner a rabid fanbase.
 It all boils down to good audio storytelling.

 A good story on audio can be highly addictive if done right.
 As new mediums and platforms keep emerging, you need to ensure you’re successfully innovating and using each new platform to tell innovative and authentic stories.

 Doing so will enable you to stay ahead of the competition and truly engage with your audience.
 So, definitely do some research on the power of audio storytelling and blow your executive leadership away with your research and statistics.
-They’re sure to come around when you present this argument!

 If you have any additional comments or questions, tweet us!
 We would love to hear your thoughts on creating a podcast for employees!